 Organizational development as it pertains to grant seeking

 Practices and services that raise the level of professionalism of grant developers

-Jodi has worked with health and education non-profits since 1997, including as Director of Grants, Data, & Research at Planned Parenthood Mar Monte.
-In her current position as the Deputy Director of Development & Training at the California Primary Care Association (CPCA), she has successfully secured more than $33 million in funding over the past seven years from public and private entities, including awards for core operating support, special projects and programs, and event sponsorship.
+Jodi is the Director of Education for the California Society of Association Executives, where she oversees a portfolio of programs that offers more than 80 in-person educational opportunities to nearly 3,500 participants each year.
+She has worked with health and education non-profits since 1997, including as Director of Grants, Data, & Research at Planned Parenthood Mar Monte and most recently as the Deputy Director of Development & Training at the California Primary Care Association, where she secured more than $34 million in funding over seven years from public and private entities, including awards for core support, special projects, and event sponsorship.